Meshia13/NCAA-Database/README.md

 * Defined constraints in database

+* Concat() was performed to combine columns to create new columns

 * Manipulated data using Data Manipulation Language (DML)

 * Imported csv file into Microsoft SQL Server